George Buddy Król

 "Such as," I continued

-"It all began after we expanded the warehouse and moved the loading dock.
+"It all began after we had expanded the warehouse and moved the loading dock.
 After hours started showing unauthorized activity, but the police kept checking with nothing found."

 "So, did you hire private detectives?"